 While making your calls, if you connect to an answering machine or voice mail, leave a message: “Just calling to catch up;” or “Just called to check if I can do anything for you or your clients in the ____________ business;” or, “Just called to share an interesting article that I read.”
 Then follow up with an email.

 The most important, but most difficult, part of any conversation is developing the habit of listening.
 When you have conversations with others, it is easy to talk about yourself.
 We can all become amused by ourselves and our life histories.
 To develop friendships, and I mean real and authentic friendships that will desire to work with you, there is a natural transition from acquaintance to friendship, to authentic friendship.
 This process requires you to learn about your friend’s background, family, and what is important to him or her, not about you.
 What can you do to improve their lives, help their clients, or help them put bread on the table?
 This is the most important trait in a master salesperson’s life.

 Find a person who develops enough friendship relationships to do business, and you will both enjoy a full and enriched life.

-One last, and very important, thing is to develop an infrastructure and support system around you.
+One last, and very important, the thing is to develop an infrastructure and support system around you.
 These may be employees or independent contractors.
-Only with a system and a complete support staff can you develop high sales volumes, and consistently deliver a quality outcomes.
+Only with a system and a complete support staff can you develop high sales volumes and consistently deliver quality outcomes.
 If you have weak staff members or weak systems, this will drag you down and make you only marginally effective.